react-declarative/react-declarative/docs/Readme.md

 ```

-2. **Automatic State Management** : The component automatically manages form state based on three criteria - field name, a handler function for editing, and an `onChange` callback.
+2. **Automatic State Management** : The component automatically manages form state based on three criteria - field name, a handler function for fetching data, and an `onChange` callback.

 > Link to [the demo](https://jsfiddle.net/tripolskypetr/erw7gcxq/)